-LDC was founded in 2001 by Toronto’s top condominium broker Brad J. Lamb to directly participate in the development of stylish, urban condominium projects.
+Lamb Development Corp.
+(LDC) was founded in 2001 by Toronto’s top condominium broker Brad J. Lamb to directly participate in the development of stylish, urban condominium projects.
 At that time, with over 13 years of experience in consulting, marketing, and the selling of more than 100 of Toronto’s most innovative and exciting projects, Mr. Lamb wanted to bring something different to the development world.
-Since then, he has done just that; developing over 12 completed projects (2,000 units), along with four projects under construction (1,050 units).
-An additional eight projects incorporating 2,000 units are in development.
+Since then, he has done just that; developing over 17 completed projects, along with 4 projects under construction.
+An additional 8 projects incorporating 2,600 units are in development.
 Lamb Development Corp. has become one of the country’s busiest development companies, with each project pioneering up-and-coming locations and delivering a stylish, urban solution to each property.
 Completed projects in Toronto are some of the hippest, most contemporary buildings in the city.
-They include gläs, Parc, Worklofts, Flatiron Lofts, and The King East, Theatre Park, King Charlotte and The Brant Park.
+They include gläs, Parc, Worklofts, Flatiron Lofts, The King East, Theatre Park, King Charlotte and The Brant Park.

 Parc, an architectural gem located on a quiet inner city park, called Stanley Park.
 Stanley Park anchors the outdoor social scene of the King West – Niagara neighbourhood and is one of the best kept secrets in the city.
 The entrance to the building opens to the green grass of the adjacent park, something that is truly rare in any North American city.
 If you live at Parc, you will be one of only 103 lucky residents.